chiaratardioli/aws-restart-journey/Labs/Python/Lab17-Debug_Caesar_Cipher.md

 Decrypted Message: AWS Restart rocks!
 ```

-However, there is no explanation about it.
-To get clues about the bug, I run the program several times with different inputs and I notices that ...
+However, no explanation of the issue is provided.
+To investigate the bug, I executed the program multiple times with different inputs and
-Here is the fixed Caesar Cipher Program [caesar_debug-2-fixed.py](./python-scripts/debug-caesarg-2-fixed.py)
+observed that uppercase letters were correctly encrypted, while lowercase letters were not.
+This indicates that line 25 in the `encryptMessage`
+function is missing the conversion to uppercase.
+The correct statement should be: `uppercaseMessage = message.upper()`.

 ## Caesar Cipher Program Bug #3